1. What is Montana Foreign LLC Registration?

 Step 3: Appoint a Montana Registered Agent

-Your foreign LLC must designate a registered agent with a physical street address in Montana.
+Your Foreign LLC must designate a registered agent with a physical street address in Montana.
 The registered agent must be available during normal business hours to accept legal documents and official state notices.

 Step 4: File the Foreign LLC Application for Registration